akauper/Shallow-Water/README.md

 And adapted to unity using CustomRenderTexture as a double buffer.

 Amplify Shader Function is included to incorporate Shallow Water into other shaders.
-Requires Amplify Shader Editor to use of course.